moradisaed/Azure2OCV/README.md

 # Azure2OCV
 Converting the kinect 4 azure stream to OpenCV Mat

-This code can be used for writing the RGB, IR and depth images on the disk, or for futher processing using OpenCV library.
+This code can be used for writing the RGB, IR and depth images on the disk, or for further processing using OpenCV library.